kaizau/lucid/README.md

 ###Philosophy

 CSS grids make web development easier... except when they don't.
 Wrapping `<div>`s, `.alpha` `.omega` madness, and fighting with gutters to get layouts aligned...
 These are the compromises that developers are forced live with.

 Lucid is an effort to make CSS grids _sane_ again by taking full advantage of [SASS](http://sass-lang.com/) and [Compass](http://compass-style.org/).

-###Common Features
+###The Basics

 * Configure grid dimensions / columns instantly through variables
 * Fixed width (`px` based) for finer control
 * Tested in IE6+, Chrome, FF

-###Unique Features
+###The Specifics

 * Add borders and padding _directly to your grid elements_ without using nested `<div>`s or ugly overrides
 * Use "gutterless" grid elements for nesting and precise styling